What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 Capricorn Sun & Rising:

 Capricorn, you start off 2024 feeling strong, motivated, disciplined, and ambitious.
-Not only is it your birthday season, but Mars, the Planet of Action, enters your sign on January 4 and remains there for six weeks.
-Use the Capricorn new moon on January 11 to set intentions for the next six months to come — this is one of the most potent lunations for manifesting this year because Pluto, the Planet of Transformation, will be in your sign up until January 20.
-The combination of having the sun, Mars, and Pluto all in your sign at the start of the year means that you should prioritize launching your major initiatives in the first quarter of 2024.
-Jupiter’s continued transit through your fellow earth sign of Taurus will ensure you don’t cut any corners.
+Not only is it your birthday season, but Mars, the Planet of Action, enters your sign on 4th January and remains there for six weeks.
+Use the Capricorn new moon on 11th January to set intentions for the next six months to come — this is one of the most potent lunations for manifesting this year because Pluto, the Planet of Transformation, will be in your sign up until 20th January.
+The combination of having the sun, Mars, and Pluto all in your sign at the start of the year means that you should prioritise launching your major initiatives in the first quarter of 2024.
+Jupiter’s continued transit through your fellow Earth sign of Taurus will ensure you don’t cut any corners.

 AdvertisementADVERTISEMENT

-Pluto will briefly re-enter your sign for one final time in our lifetime from September 1 to November 19, making that period of three months another auspicious time for you, Capricorn.
-You may view it as your coming-of-age moment, where most of the efforts you invested in the past sixteen years (Pluto’s been in Capricorn ever since 2008) start to come to fruition.
+Pluto will briefly re-enter your sign for one final time in our lifetime from 1st September to 19th November, making that period of three months another auspicious time for you, Capricorn.
+You may view it as your coming-of-age moment, where most of the efforts you invested in the past 16 years (Pluto’s been in Capricorn ever since 2008) start to come to fruition.
 You may also find yourself more revolutionary than usual during the final quarter of this year — you’ll be highlighting ways to liberate people from systemic oppression, largely because that’s what this final chapter of Pluto in Capricorn is about on a global level.

-We end the year similarly to the way we started this year — with a Capricorn new moon, occurring on December 30.
-By this time Pluto will have re-entered Aquarius and will remain in your money sector for the next 20 years.
+We end the year similarly to the way we started this year — with a Capricorn new moon, occurring on 30th December.
+By this time Pluto will have re-entered Aquarius and will remain in your money sector for the next twenty years.
 The more you can practice the art of healthy detachment from needing to control your life circumstances, the more peaceful you’ll feel.

 AdvertisementADVERTISEMENT